 Everybody knows water is important for a healthy life, but think of it this way; we can go weeks without food, but no more than about 48 hours without water.
-In addition, water is ranked second only to oxygen as the most important nutrient for the body, and studies have proven that even the slightest decreases in the body's water balance can seriously effect a person’s health and performance.
+In addition, water is ranked second only to oxygen as the most important nutrient for the body, and studies have proven that even the slightest decreases in the body’s water balance can seriously affect a person’s health and performance.
 Water also plays a huge role in both reducing fat AND increasing lean tissue.
 So, regardless of your goals, you’ve got no excuse NOT to greatly increase your daily water consumption.

 How can water help you lose weight?

 Drinking plenty of water is crucial for anyone wanting to get lean and ripped.
 Water allows your kidneys and entire digestive system to function properly and filter toxins out of your body.
 Drinking more water helps to eliminate constipation and causes you to release more water through excretion, thereby dropping “water retention”.
 It also allows your metabolism to function more effectively so you can decrease body fat.